 We believe that the Caltech Astronomy Department offers the best graduate program in astronomy available anywhere.
 Our observing facilities are unrivaled.
 The W.M.
-Keck Observatory on Maunakea, Hawai`i, hosts the twin 10-meter optical telescopes, and we also operate Palomar Observatory and the Owens Valley Radio Observatory.
+Keck Observatory on Maunakea, Hawai`i, hosts the twin 10-meter optical telescopes, and we also operate Palomar Observatory and the Owens Valley Radio Observatory here in California.
 Our students have regular access to these facilities.
 Our theory group is very active in a wide range of topics.
 We have a lively and stimulating intellectual atmosphere, and cover a broad range of research in astrophysics.

 To apply to the Caltech Astronomy Graduate program please fill out the application found on the Graduate Studies Office webpage.
-Applications in Astronomy are due on December 21, 2020.
+Applications in Astronomy are due on December 21, 2022.

 You might also be interested in this Graduate admissions FAQ and timeline by the current graduate students.

 Important: click here to read Frequently Asked Questions on the graduate admissions process.

 Caltech is a proud member of the Cal-Bridge program.
 The Cal-Bridge program has the mission of creating opportunities for students of traditionally underrepresented groups to participate and advance in physics, astronomy, computer science, and computer engineering and to increase their numbers in PhD programs in those fields.
 More information here.
 All Cal-Bridge scholars are guaranteed fee waivers when applying to our graduate program.